ETS-Android5/Invi/docs/_pages/usageguide.md

     <div class="post-thumb"><img src="../images/screen_plist.jpg" width="200px" height="300px"/></div>
     <div class="post-content">
         <h3 class="post-title">Cart List</h3>
-        <p>To open your cart to see current items click on the left nav menu you click on the cart icon button.<br><br>You can also search through your cart items if you have a large list by clicking he search icon on the top right and entering a search term</p>
+        <p>To open your cart to see current items click on the left nav menu or click on the cart icon button.<br><br>You can also search through your cart items if you have a large list by clicking the search icon on the top right and entering a search term</p>
  </div>
 </div>